-To recline the seatback, pull up on the lever and lean back.
+To recline the seatback, pull up on the lever 2 and lean back.
+To bring the seatback forward, pull the lever 2 up and lean your body forward.
+Release the lever to lock the seatback in position.

 The recline feature allows adjustment of the seatback for occupants of different sizes for added comfort and to help obtain proper seat belt fit (see "Precautions on seat belt usage" later in this section).
-Also, the seatback can be reclined to allow occupants to rest when the vehicle is stopped and the shift selector is in P (Park).
+Also, the seatback can be reclined to allow occupants to rest when the vehicle is stopped and the shift lever is in P (Park).